rochus-keller/LeanCreator/Readme.md

 - [Mac M1](http://software.rochus-keller.ch/leancreator_macos_m1.zip)

 Just download, unzip and run; no installation required; it's just a single executable.

-On Windows there are currently two additional DLLs which have to be copied to the same directory like the executable in case the CDB debugger is required; this will be fixed.

 On Mac the terminal opens when leancreator is run, and the menus are only active if the application was in the background one time; to avoid this the application can be included in an application bundle.